Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

-In this guide, you’ll find an overview of the best places to visit in Morocco for landscape, nature and street photography.
+In this guide, you’ll find an overview of the best places to visit in Morocco, including the most places and locations in Morocco for landscape, nature and street photography!

-Niko and I spent 6 months traveling around Morocco and we were blown away by the variety of landscapes, the mishmash of cultures, the colorful medinas and the laid-back attitude of the people.
+I spent 6 months traveling around Morocco and was blown away by the variety of landscapes, the mishmash of cultures, the colorful medinas and the laid-back attitude of the people.

 You can travel from the Atlantic coastline along high mountain passes to the Sahara desert in one day, and see modern cities, mud-brick fortresses, lush palm groves, and beautiful waterfalls within 24 hours!